mattkward/MATLAB-on-AWS-SageMaker/README.md

 ## Build your Docker Image
 Dockerfiles have all the instructions for creating an image.
-The only real Matlab-specific command that occurs in this Dockerfile compared to others is ensuring the MATLAB runtime environment variabl is set.
+The only real Matlab-specific command that occurs in this Dockerfile compared to others is ensuring the MATLAB runtime environment variable is set.
+Since I'm using R2018b, the folder is /mcr/v95; if you're using a different version you may need to change it to the appropriate one.
 Besides that, setting the Working Directory to be the location where *train* is located ensures things are executed appropriately.

 Assuming you have the Dockerfile in a folder that also has a folder InstallFile/ that has the .install file, you should be able to build the command with: